A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Approaches to the Core Modeling Tasks

 \subsubsection{State-Transition models}

 Within our POSG framework, the state transition function $\transitionmodel{}$ encodes assumptions about how the physical state of a vehicle evolves over time as a driver executes control inputs.
 The choice of state transition model can influence the degree to which predicted motion is physically realizable.
 Vehicle models used in the driver modeling literature can be classified into several partially overlapping categories.\footnote{ Some models either do not incorporate a state-transition model or simply fail to describe the specific model they use.
-The corresponding rows of \cref{tab:motion_prediction} are left blank.}
+The corresponding rows of \cref{tab:motion_prediction} are left blank.} \Cref{fig:state_transition_models} offers model recommendations based on the characteristics of the modeling problem.

 Many state-transition models are physics- and/or geometry-based, but some are purely \textbf{learned}, in the sense that the observed correlation between consecutive states $\state{}{t}$ and $\state{}{t+1}$ results entirely from training on large datasets of trajectories.